dependents/node-filing-cabinet/README.md

   // Only for JavaScript files
   config: 'path/to/requirejs/config',
   webpackConfig: 'path/to/webpack/config',
+  // Node modules entry resolution:
+  // - As an object: choose which package.json field to use as entry instead of "main"
   nodeModulesConfig: {
     entry: 'module'
   },
+  // - Or as a function: fully custom package.json transformer (resolve's packageFilter)
+  //   nodeModulesConfig: (pkg) => {
+  //     // Example: prefer "module" and fallback to "main"
+  //     pkg.main = pkg.module ?? pkg.main;
+  //     return pkg;
+  //   },
   tsConfig: 'path/to/tsconfig.json', // or an object
   tsConfigPath: 'path/to/tsconfig.json'
 });